 Myth #2.
 Input Signals Should Be as High as Possible Without Peaking

-The second of our audio mixing myths is easily debunked with an understanding of digital audio.
-When all we had were analog devices, setting recording levels was a more precise and challenging task.
+The second of our audio mixing myths are easily debunked with an understanding of digital audio.
+When all we had were analog devices, setting recording levels were a more precise and challenging task.
 With a signal too low, you ran into audible background noise.
 And with a signal too high, you experienced a fair share of clipping.
 The margin for error was somewhat small.
 So, engineers would often bump the gain of a signal until just before the red.
 This way they would get the strongest signal and the least noise without clipping.

 With digital audio, the story has changed.
 For one thing, digital signals don’t produce as much background noise, save for faulty cables, broken preamps, or computer errors.
-Secondly, modern DAWs afford you with loads of headroom compared to analog devices.
+Secondly, modern DAWs offer you with loads of headroom compared to analog devices.
 For instance, a 32-bit float point means you have a potential dynamic range of 1500 dB.
 Of course, all this extra headroom really only matters when processing audio with plugins, etc. So, with digital audio, you don’t have to worry nearly as much about hitting the noise floor or clipping.
 It’s best to set levels at a reasonable dB (between -12 and -6 dB), and everything you need will still be there.

 Myth #3.
 Everything Can Be Fixed in the Mix

-This might be the most dangerous of the audio mixing myths listed here.
+Although mixing while recording is somewhat inevitable these days, expecting everything to be fixed in the mix is a misconception and might be the most dangerous of the audio mixing myths listed here.
 It stems from laziness and/or a naive optimism that computers can do anything and everything.
 Someday, this may be so.
 Until then, no, not everything can be fixed in the mix.
 In fact, the vast majority of things cannot.
 Mixing should not act as a band-aid or monkey wrench.
 Its sole purpose is to enhance and blend multiple audio signals into a superior result.
 But, as the saying goes: garbage in, garbage out.
 If your DAW is receiving bad recordings, poor performances, clipped or noisy signals, etc. then mixing will only get you so far.

 Myth #4.
 Different DAWs Differ in Sound Quality

 Like myth #2, this one derives from not understanding digital audio.
-While it’s true that every DAW is different in their user interface, compatibility, features, and price point, the method by which they process audio remains exactly the same.
+While it’s true that every DAW is different in its user interface, compatibility, features, and price point, the method by which they process audio remains exactly the same.
 1s and 0s don’t change regardless of whether you’re using a Free DAW or Logic Pro X. Of course, every mix will sound slightly or radically different from the next, but this has to do with other variables.
 These include things like quality of gear, acoustic room treatment, performance level, plugins used, and just creative choices in general.
 Mixing makes the difference in sound, not the DAW.

 Myth #5.
 Mastering Will Make Any Mix Sound Better

-We’ll end this short list of audio mixing myths with another dangerous one.
+We’ll end this shortlist of audio mixing myths with another dangerous one.
 Mastering is the final step of the mixing process.
 Ultimately, its purpose is to optimize the audio in terms of loudness and frequency balance to prepare it for exporting and playback on all possible devices.
 In a sense, then, mastering does enhance the overall quality of a mix.
 However, just as mixing won’t fix a bad recording (see myth #3), mastering won’t fix a bad mix.
 In fact, mastering a bad mix will mostly just emphasize its flaws.
 So, don’t expect mastering to magically patch the holes in your mix.
 Instead, mix as if mastering doesn’t exist.
 Then, when you finally master your track, you’ll wind up with the best possible result.

 There are More Audio Mixing Myths Out There